OUIsolutions/DoTheWorld/README.md

 # Installation

-The installation of DoTheWorld is made to be as dumb as possible, just  download the file   **doTheWorld.c**  and include in your project. if this compiles then the library will work:
+The installation of DoTheWorld is made to be as dumb as possible, just  download the file  amalgamation **doTheWorld.c**  and include in your project. if this compiles then the library will work:
 ~~~cpp
 #include "doTheWorld.c"